Clicky

 • Randomized and controlled clinical trials document reduced pre-procedure or peri-procedure anxiety when binaural beats are used before or during stressful medical events (for example, pre-op and bronchoscopy settings) [4][5].

-• Systematic reviews and EEG research show that binaural beats can alter brain oscillatory activity in targeted bands, supporting a plausible physiological mechanism, though effects vary by protocol and individual [2][6].
+• Systematic reviews and EEG research show that binaural beats can alter brain oscillatory activity in targeted bands, supporting a plausible physiological mechanism, though effects vary by protocol and individual, as explained in why people respond differently to frequencies [2][6].

 In a nutshell, binaural beats are not a cure-all, but they are a low-risk, evidence-supported adjunctive tool that reliably helps many people feel calmer in the short term.